 - Perform: 'Assign Service Level Agreement' [Desired SLA]

 - Finally: Do not process any more rules

 - Rule Positioning: This type of rule setup applies an SLA when the ticket information is updated.
 In the example below, the rule will only fire when the location is updated to Cold Harbor Middle School.
 Because we also selection the filter "When field is updated" (location), this ensures that this rule will only fire once when a specific field is updated on the ticket.

 Incident IQ administrators and agents with the appropriate permissions can manually update SLAs on any open ticket.
 This can be done in one of two ways.
 For individual tickets, you can click on the SLA field to add or change the currently assigned SLA.

-You can also assign an SLA to multiple tickets at once.
+You can also assign and unassign SLAs to multiple tickets at once using the bulk ticket options.
 When in any ticket view, you can check one or more tickets to bring up the Bulk Ticket options.
-From here, you can click on Other > Assign SLA to assign out an SLA to all selected tickets.
+From here, you can click on Other > Assign SLA or Remove SLA to assign or remove an SLA to all selected tickets respectively.

 Viewing SLA Analytics